 Why are clothes getting stretched out of shape – especially sleeves?
 I’ve had a lot of jumpers and cardigans that have not lasted as long as I’d expect.
 The sleeves in particular have stretched so much that they cover my entire hand.
 Other clothes have sleeves that have stretched to over twice as wide and have become very baggy.

 Many modern clothes aren’t made as well as they used to be, but maybe there’s another cause?
-Not paying attention to the wash labels and washing them on the wrong wash cycles, and or, either tumble drying them when they shouldn’t be put in a dryer or drying them on too high a heat setting is the most likely culprit.
+Not paying attention to the wash labels is the most likely cause.
+Washing them on the wrong wash cycles.
+Or tumble drying them when they shouldn’t be put in a dryer.
+Or drying them on too high a heat-setting.
+Many garments now have ludicrous wash label instructions such as having to reshape them and lay them down flat to dry, or only washing them on delicate cool wash cycles.

 Most laundry just gets put on the 40 degree cottons wash